langchain-ai/langchain/.github/CONTRIBUTING.md

 If you add new logic, please add a unit test.

+#### Integration Tests

 Integration tests cover logic that requires making calls to outside APIs (often integration with other services).

+**warning** Almost no tests should be integration tests.

+  Tests that require making network connections make it difficult for other developers to test the code.

+  Instead favor relying on `responses` library and/or mock.patch to mock requests using small fixtures.

 To run integration tests: